Miss Monique: Career

+On 18 September 2026, Miss Monique's collaboration with British singer Robbie Williams was released as a single; an official visualiser, directed by Charlie Lightening, was released the day before.
+The duo premiered the track in August 2026 during Carl Cox's DJ set in Ibiza.
+"Beauty In Us" debuted at number 79 on the UK Singles Sales Chart.

 Performances

-In October 2022, Miss Monique headlined Cercle at the Montreal Biosphere, where she premiered her new single "Concorde".
-She has performed at Coachella, Ultra Miami, EDC Vegas, and the main stages of many electronic festivals.
-In 2025 she hosted a 13-week residency in the Club Room at Hï Ibiza, the world's number one nightclub, and performed at the following events: Tomorrowland’s Main Stage, Sziget Festival, Awakenings Festival, Mysteryland and in front of Paris’ Louvre Museum for France Music Week.
+Miss Monique performs globally with a worldwide touring schedule that began rapidly growing in 2022.
+In October 2022, Miss Monique performed during the Cercle Festival at the Montreal Biosphere, where she premiered her new single "Concorde".
+She has performed with artists including David Guetta, as well as at Coachella, Ultra Miami and EDC Vegas and the main stages of many electronic festivals.
+In 2024, Miss Monique made her debut on Pete Tong’s BBC Radio 1 Essential Mix, and in 2025 she hosted a 13-week residency in the Club Room at Hï Ibiza, the world's number one nightclub, and performed at the following events: Tomorrowland’s Main Stage, Sziget Festival, Awakenings Festival, Mysteryland and in front of Paris’ Louvre Museum for France Music Week.